TacoJS/tacojs.github.io/pages/speakers.md

 ## What resolution is the projector?

-Our project is widescreen, works best at for 1080x1920 resolutions.
+Our project is widescreen, optimized for 1080x1920 resolutions.